xaur/decred-news/contributing.md

 # Contributing to Decred Journal

+## Submit Your Story for Next DJ

+As Decred and wider cryptocurrency ecosystems are expanding it becomes hard to track all important events.
+You can help DJ to capture more relevant stories by submitting them on GitHub.
+To do that, open [GitHub issues](https://github.com/xaur/decred-news/issues), find one for the [next release](https://github.com/xaur/decred-news/labels/next%20release) (e.g. "DJ July 2020") and comment with a link and a short description for the story.

-There are many ways to contribute.
+There are many other ways to contribute.
 Below are just some ideas.

 ## Feedback